 Who Will Win WNBA Most Improved Player?

-This reminds me of last summer when San Antonio Spurs center Victor Wembanyama opened as the MIP favorite in the NBA entering his second season.
+Clark starting as the favorite reminded me of last summer when San Antonio Spurs center Victor Wembanyama opened as the MIP front-runner in the NBA entering his second season.
 He was coming off a Rookie of the Year campaign and a legitimate contender in the MVP race.

 Not only did Wembanyama quickly become a long shot during the season, but there was pushback on Cade Cunningham (another former No. 1 overall pick) as the MIP favorite by the end of the season.

 As a result, I donโt believe Clark has a chance to win this award.
-She certainly shouldnโt be the betting favorite.
+I still wouldn’t bet her current odds.

-Because a second-year player hasnโt won MIP since 2017, I also would bet against the top favorites behind Clark.
-Rickea Jackson, Angel Reese, Cameron Brink, Kamilla Cardosa, and Kate Martin are all 15/1 or better entering their second WNBA season.
+However, because a second-year player hasnโt won MIP since 2017, I also would bet against many of the top favorites in this market.
+Rickea Jackson, Angel Reese, Kate Martin, Kamilla Cardosa, Leonie Fiebich, and Julie Vanloo are all 20/1 or better entering their second WNBA season.

 Player | Team | Votes |